Janus (horse)

 Janus (1746–1780), also known as Little Janus, Young Janus, and Janus II, was an English Thoroughbred stallion imported to Colonial America, which would later become the United States.
 Noted for his quickness and compact conformation, he has subsequently been acknowledged as a foundation sire of the American Quarter Horse.

 Background

 Bred by Francis Godolphin, 2nd Earl of Godolphin, Janus was foaled in England in 1746.
-He was a grandson of the Godolphin Arabian, and like his grandsire, was chestnut in color.
-Subsequently, owned by Anthony Langley Swymmer, a founding member of the Jockey Club and an English MP.
+He was a grandson of the Godolphin Arabian, and like his grandsire was chestnut in color.
+Subsequently, he was owned by Anthony Langley Swymmer, a founding member of the Jockey Club and an English MP.
 He raced under various names including Little Janus and Stiff Dick.
 His English racing career took place between 1750 and 1752.
 Janus won twice at 4 miles and was retired due to injury.
 Janus was sold to George Grisewood, a horse breeder and turf enthusiast.

 Life in America

 After becoming lame, Janus was imported to Virginia Colony by Mordecai Booth in 1752, and resold to Mildred Willis.